cablelabs/lpwanserver/docs/extensions/overview.md

 passes it to a remote network with a given API.
 The point is to have that remote network behave as if the data had been entered on that system directly.

-Network Protocol Extensions can be found and added in the rest/networkProtocols/handlers directory off of the repository's root directory.
+Network Protocol Extensions can be found and added in the `app/networkProtocols/handlers` directory off of the repository's root directory.

-All Network Protocols extend provided JavaScript classes in order to share business logic.
-A Network Protocol should extend the class in the file networkProtcols/NetworkProtcol.js.
-From there, you can use additional inheritence for Network Types, versions, etc.  The path to the new Network Protocol also needs to be added to the array at the top of networkProtocols/networkProtocols.js.
-Network Protocols are registered asynchronously, but in a sequential sequence, so one registration doesn't start until the completion of the previous registration.

-Many Network Protcol methods receive an object referred to as `dataAPI`.
-This is defined in networkProtocolDataAccess.js, and is intended to be the means by which Network Protocols access LPWAN Server models.
+All Network Protocols extend a provided NetworkProtocl class, at `networkProtcols/NetworkProtcol.js`.
+All Network Protocol methods called by the system will receive the Network record, which contains a base URL and a version string.
+The code to register a Network Protocol must be added to `app/networkProtocols/register.js`.

+The NetworkProtocol class, which all NetworkProtocols extend, extends the EventEmitter class provided by Node.js.
+This provides an event bus between the handler and the system.
+The Network Protocol can use the event emitter to notify the system of uplinks received.

 ## Reporting Protocol Extensions

 A Reporting Protocol is the code that receives data from a remote network and passes it off to the Application based on the entered URL.

-Network Protocol Extensions can be found and added in the rest/reportingProtocols directory off of the repository's root directory.
+Network Protocol Extensions can be found and added in the `app/reportingProtocols` directory off of the repository's root directory.

-All Reporting Protocols implement the same API to be used by the LPWAL Server.
+All Reporting Protocols implement the same API to be used by the LPWAN Server.
+All Reporting Protocols must be a JavaScript class containing an asyncronous `report` method.
 This API is found in the protocolhandlertemplate.js file, which should be copied to the file that is to serve as the Network Protocol handler.
-When configuring a new Reporting Protocol via the UI, you need only specify the file name (not the directory path) for this new file.
-Please see the README.txt in this same directory for additional information.